Facebook Twitter Instagram Pinterest YouTube LinkedIn Client Area Search this site. Previous Next Menu Left Quote

 Moving into the future…

-I can’t say what will come next, but even as I look at images here that are only a year old, I can see changes in how I went about creating them.
-Not good or bad, just different, which is a hallmark of any artist’s journey.
-A photoshoot, whether ballet or contemporary, is a partnership of artists, and I’m grateful for the artists who have challenged me and shared their vision with me over these past years.
-I’ll fondly remember this photoshoot as one of my first creative sessions.
+I can’t say what will come next, but even looking at images just a year old, I see how my approach continues to evolve.
+Every photoshoot, whether ballet or contemporary, is a partnership between artists, and I’m so grateful for the dancers who have challenged me, trusted me, and shared their stories along the way.